WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Experiments

 We ran all models on all datasets for the four different \( L_P \).
 In the main text, we report the average test set MSE for each model across different \( L_P \) on each dataset and provide the full results in \S \ref{ap:raw_results}.

-\textbf{Main TSF results} \ Table \ref{tab:summary_main_results} highlights the significant performance gains from extending AR Transformers to the ARMA structure.
-All ARMA attention mechanisms outperform their AR counterparts in both average test MSE and ranking, with linear and standard attention showing the best results.
+\textbf{Short-term TSF results} \ Table \ref{tab:summary_main_results} highlights the significant performance gains from introducing MA terms to the AR Transformers.
+All WAVE attention mechanisms outperform their AR counterparts in both average test MSE and ranking, with linear and standard attention showing the best results.

+\textbf{Long-term TSF results} \ We evaluated pure AR/WAVE Transformers with varying input lengths ($L_I$) for different prediction horizons ($L_P$): $(L_I, L_P): (1024, 96), (2048, 192), (2048, 336), (4096, 720)$.
+For the baseline models, we selected the best-performing results across multiple input lengths $L_I \in \{512, 1024, 2048, 4096\}$ for each prediction horizon.
+As shown in Table \ref{tab:lp_effects}, AR models demonstrated comparable performance to baselines, and the incorporation of the ARMA structure consistently yielded improved results over the AR models across all prediction horizons.

 \textbf{Performance of linear attention} \ Linear attention outperforms softmax attention in TSF, suggesting that simpler attention patterns and non-normalized input shortcuts (without denominator) can improve generalization on time-varying distributions.
 This aligns with earlier findings where linear models can outperform more complex Transformers in TSF \citep{zeng2022dlinear,xu2024fits}.